rorywalsh/CsoundPhaser3/README.md

 <img src="gifs/mood.gif" style="width:60%" />

 Rain can be created using the particle emitter, which comes with many different parameters for setting all aspects of how the particle are emitted.
-In this case we set an x range to vary between 0 and 1800.
+In this case we set the x range to vary between 0 and 1800.
 Gravity is set to 100 to pull the rain down the screen, while the raindrops themselves will get a little larger in scale as they fall from the sky.

 ```javascript
 addRain()